dyeosy98/aws-hpc-recipes/recipes/pcs/private_pcs/README.md

    - `HpcRecipesS3Bucket`: S3 bucket containing the templates
    - `HpcRecipesBranch`: Branch/version of the templates

+> [!NOTE]
+> This stack creates a Security Group named <stack name>-PCSEndpoint-SG, with a self-referencing egress rule.
+This egress rule is not required, but was added to override the default allow-all egress rule.
+This egress rule can be removed after creation.

 ### Step 2: Deploy Storage Infrastructure (Optional)

 Deploy any of the storage stacks as needed.
 Each storage stack is independent and can be deployed in any order.